-Like any software, Zettlr might have some problems here and there.
-If you encounter such problems, this page contains instructions on how to resolve the issues.
-We now have four years of experience with these problems, and as such the options listed below should work in most cases.
+Like any software, Zettlr might cause problem from time to time.
+This page contains instructions on how to resolve many of these issues.
+We have years of experience, and as such the options listed below should work in most cases.

 1. Try Turning it Off and On Again¶

-This might sound trivial, but many problems can be solved by simply quitting Zettlr and restarting it.
-If you encounter a problem, it often helps to just restart the app, sometimes also your computer.
+Many problems can be solved by simply quitting Zettlr and restarting it.
+Sometimes, a restart of your computer might help, too.

-If you can reliably reproduce the problem, that is: the problem always appears after you perform a specific action, this might indicate that you've found a way to create what is called an "unrecoverable state".
-In that case, and only then, please open a GitHub issue providing us with a minimal example of how to reproduce the issue.
-We will then fix it.
+If you can reliably reproduce the problem, that is: the problem always appears after you perform a specific action, this indicates that you've found a replicable bug.
+In that case, please provide us with a these steps when you open an issue.

 2. Install the Most Recent Version¶

-Zettlr maintains local settings and metadata (user-defined tags, workspace location, settings, etc.).
-You may want to reset, read, or modify this data in some cases (e.g. if your installation seems to be broken, if you accidentally loaded a bad workspace, etc.).
+Zettlr maintains local settings and metadata in the same folder as Electron keeps its files.
+You may want to reset, read, or modify this data in some cases (e.g., if your installation seems to be broken, if you accidentally loaded a bad workspace, etc.).

 This data is located in the application data path whose location depends on your Operating System: